 Use these only after your baby is familiar with your training.
 Here are some of the most common tools used to supplement the teaching of sign language:

 - Interactive DVDs with rhymes, stories, and gestures will improve your child’s focus.

 - Use as many flashcards as possible.
 They are available in different themes such as people, foods, animals, and plants.

 - A teaching guide is useful in case you need a special boost to your module.

 - A signing dictionary will help teach your baby the right signs.

-- A time-tested method, wall charts create a strong visual impact on the young minds.
+- A time-tested method, wall charts, create a strong visual for greater impact on the young mind.

 These are some easy ways to help you teach baby sign language.
-But remember, signing enhances communication skills but does not replace speaking skills.
+Just remember: signing enhances communication skills but does not replace speaking skills.

-It can only be used as a bridge until they learn to communicate.
+Sign language acts as a wonderful and useful and useful bridge between non-verbal and verbal communication.
 Baby sign language inspires you to speak clearly, with varied emotions and increased pitch variations.
-It keeps babies engaged while learning happens automatically.
+It keeps babies engaged as they learn.